-The best performing traders (as measured by their PnL at the end of the battle) will win prizes.
+The best performing traders (as measured by their ROI at the end of the battle) will win prizes.
 Once a battle has finished, your battle sub-account becomes a standard sub-account and any of your open positions remain active.

-Prizes from a trading battle used to be paid out manually, but are now paid out automatically along with the withdrawals at 11AM London time.
+Prizes from a trading battle used to be paid out manually, but are now paid out automatically along with the daily withdrawals.
 Therefore, the prize will be paid to your main trading account approximately 1-2 days after the battle has ended.

 You can also track the results of past battles and the ones you've participated in:

-During a trading battle you may only use the funds that were initially allocated for that battle (your initial trading stack) and any PnL you generate in that battle.
+During a trading battle you may only use funds equal to or more than the minimal trading stack and any PnL you generate.